Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Ballistic Surfing Acceleration: Physical Picture

 High-energy particles with gyroradii much larger than the width of the shock (typically of the order of the thermal proton gyroradius) spend a negligible fraction of a gyroperiod inside the ramp.
 Therefore, acceleration by the fields $\bm{E}=\bm{E}_{\rm conv}+\hat{\bm{x}}E_S+\tilde{\bm{E}}$ inside the shock is negligible in comparison to acceleration by $\bm{E}_{\rm conv}$ outside the shock.

-In this framework, the energization of high-energy particles is governed by their interaction with the large-scale electric field $\bm{E}_{\rm conv}$ (constant across the shock in the one-dimensional approximation), rather than by stochastic scattering off magnetic turbulence and repeated shock crossings.
-This acceleration occurs during “surfing” outside the shock ramp, in a region where magnetic-field gradients and wave activity are weak.
-As a result, acceleration by waves, $e\int \tilde{\bm{E}} \cdot \bm{v} dt$, averages to zero outside the shock, while $\nabla B$ drifts do not occur.
-Consequently, BSA is conceptually distinct from shock drift acceleration (SDA) \citep[e.g.,][]{Armstrong1985, Decker1985, Katou2019}, which relies on $\nabla B$ drifts within the shock transition, applies mostly to low-energy particles ($r_c<\Delta$), and is equivalent to quasi-adiabatic heating (QAH) \citep[][]{Stasiewicz2023MN1}
+In this framework, the energization of high-energy particles is governed by their interaction with the large-scale electric field $\bm{E}_{\rm conv}$, rather than by stochastic scattering off magnetic turbulence and repeated shock crossings.
+This acceleration occurs during ``surfing'' outside the shock ramp, in a region where magnetic-field gradients and wave activity are weak.
+Consequently, the stochastic contribution to acceleration, $e\int \tilde{\mathbf{E}} \cdot \mathbf{v} \, dt$, averages to zero outside the shock, and $\nabla B$ drifts are negligible.
+BSA is thus entirely decoupled from processes occurring within the shock ramp and is conceptually distinct from shock drift acceleration (SDA) \citep[e.g.,][]{Armstrong1985, Decker1985, Katou2019}, which relies on $\nabla B$ drifts within the shock transition, applies primarily to low-energy particles ($r_c < \Delta$), and has been shown to be equivalent to quasi-adiabatic heating (QAH) \citep{Stasiewicz2023MN1}.
+In the SDA process, particles are energized as their gyrocenters execute $\nabla B$ drifts within the shock ramp.
+In the BSA process, particles gain energy by ``surfing'' within the large-scale convective electric field where $B \approx \mathrm{const}$.